I am America's anchorman, America's real anchorman, America's truth detector, the doctor of democracy.

 We drink coffee.

-Uh all I'm saying is awful British of you guys, okay?
+All I'm saying is awful British of you guys, okay?

-And it's not the Boston Tea Party was not about that.
+And it's not, the Boston Tea Party was not about that.

 You are amazing.

-I mean, really, yeah.
+I mean, really, it's British.

-It's British, it's socialist.
+It's socialist.

 That's British.

-Call yourself a coffee party.
+Call yourself a Teacher.

 I don't know.